uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/memory/formats.rst

 ***********

-In addition to strides, oneDNN provides named *format tags* via the :any:`dnnl::memory::format_tag` enum type.
-The enumerators of this type can be used instead of strides for dense plain layouts.
+In addition to strides, oneDNN provides named *format tags* via the
+|memory::format_tag| enum type.
+The enumerators of this type can be
+used instead of strides for dense plain layouts.

 The format tag names for :math:`N`-dimensional memory formats use first